Hutchinson runs past South, 44-21

-Falling behind an opponent by 16 points in the first quarter is never an ideal situation.

-Doing it against a Hutchinson team capable of running the ball effectively and eating up big chunks of time from the clock proved extremely costly for Salina South.

-The Cougars never completely recovered from some miscues that led to the early deficit, falling 44-21 to the Salthawks on senior night at Salina Stadium on Friday.
+SALINA SOUTH -- Salina South never completely recovered from some miscues that led to the early deficit, which gave Hutchinson the win 44-21 on senior night at Salina Stadium on Friday.

 The loss dropped South to 1-6 overall, 1-4 in the Ark Valley Chisholm Trail League, while Hutchinson (2-5, 1-4) ended a three-game losing streak.